Key points to remember about ear infections

 The pain from an ear infection comes on rapidly and doesn't last long.
 It usually wears off within 24 hours.

 After an ear infection, your child may have fluid behind their ear drum (effusion) which can last several weeks to months.
 This may cause your child to have an ongoing feeling of discomfort in their ears.
 It is more a dull, abnormal feeling than a nasty, sharp pain.
-The fluid also causes a short-term decrease in hearing in that ear.
-See the fact sheet on glue ear - detailed version or brief version
+The fluid also causes a short term decrease in hearing in that ear.
+See the glue ear page.

 What is the treatment for an ear infection?